CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-openproject-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami OpenProject Stack provides a click-through solution to install and configure OpenProject on the Linux platform.
+Through the CenturyLink Blueprint integration, OpenProject provides a click-through solution to install and configure OpenProject on the Linux platform.
 OpenProject is free and open source software for project management with a wide set of features and plugins and an active international community.

 For more information, please visit https://www.openproject.org